Italian Cats

 Roman Working Cats

 In ancient Rome, cats were mostly found in ports and commercial areas, where they were employed to control rat populations.
-They were not kept as pets as often as they were in Egyptian families, but used mainly as a way to protect food and grain stores from rodents.
+They were not kept as pets as often as they were in Egyptian families but were used mainly as a way to protect food and grain stores from rodents.

 The Roman Army brought cats with them on their travels as a form of pest control, spreading cats across Europe to protect Roman food supplies and as symbols of good luck.
 (Torrey, 2021)